- The menopause is a natural part of the ageing process.

 - Mood changes, such as low mood or anxiety.

 Changing hormone levels can result in other body changes, which may have an impact on your health in the long term.
-Women lose about 10% of their bone mass during the menopause process, increasing the risk of the bone-thinning disease osteoporosis and bone fractures.
-Women living with HIV may be more likely to lose bone mass than other women after the menopause.
+You can lose up to 10% of your bone mass during the menopause process, increasing the risk of the bone-thinning disease osteoporosis and bone fractures.
+Since HIV also increases the risk of osteoporosis, you may be more likely to lose bone mass after the menopause than if you did not have HIV.

 Diagnosis and monitoring